|Landscape in Carina Nebula [Courtesy NASA]|

 Along this same line, we could ask what are the scientific materialist underpinnings of the scientific ethic for seeking knowledge.
 Scientists presume and often assert that truth seeking and academic honesty are not merely locality- and time-dependent ethical standards, but instead are binding on all people at all times.
 But what makes this standard so universally and absolutely imperative?
 What "experiment" can one perform to deduce this universal principle?
 [Haught2010, pg.
 116-117].

-In any event, the overwhelming majority of science-religion philosophers disagree with the premise that God or religion in general is best studied as a scientific hypothesis.
+In any event, the overwhelming majority of science-religion philosophers disagree with the premise that God or religion should be viewed as a scientific hypothesis.
 As John Haught observes, "thinking of God as a hypothesis reduces the infinite divine mystery to a finite scientific cause, and to worship anything finite is idolatrous" [Haught2008, pg.
 43].
 Anglican theologian Keith Ward notes that "the question of God is certainly a factual one, but certainly not a scientific one."
 Instead, "[i]t lies at the very deep level of ultimate metaphysical options" [Ward2008, pg.
 30].
 For additional discussion, see God hypothesis.

 Faith in reason is the trust that the ultimate natures of things lie together in a harmony which excludes mere arbitrariness.
 It is the faith that at the base of things we shall not find mere arbitrary mystery.
 The faith in the order of nature which made possible the growth of science is a particular example of a deeper faith.